 - Toshalis, E. and Nakkula, M.”Motivation, Engagement, and Student Voice” Students at the Center.

 Why Spectrum with new content and graphics and not use Continuum?

-*The original Continuum of Voice created by Kathleen McClaskey and me appears in our book, How to Personalize Learning.
-I have been creating derivatives with over 40% changes to the content and graphics with several of the continuums mentioned in the book.
+*The original Continuum of Voice created by me and Kathleen McClaskey appears in our book, How to Personalize Learning.
+I created derivatives with over 40% changes to the content and graphics with several of the continuums mentioned in the book because I am starting with the WHY of learning instead of the What of learning.
 I am basing the changes on new research I am finding, the feedback I am getting from educators, and the new direction I am going.

 In particular, for the concept of voice, I believe that in the continuums the focus on the environment was what impacted where learners were in the continuum (i.e. teacher-centered or learner-centered).
-I now have discovered that an activity, the environment in or out of school, the relationship students have with a teacher or mentor, and their mindset about learning could impact how they use or not use their voice.
+I now discovered that the activity, the environment in or out of school, the relationship students have with the teacher or mentor, and their mindset about learning could impact how they use or not use their voice.